 Most adults who gamble do not have a gambling disorder, but those who do can face very serious problems.
-An afflicted gambler may deplete savings, borrow money, or liquidate retirement accounts to finance their gambling, damage personal relationships (especially with a spouse and family), and have troubles at work.
+An afflicted gambler may deplete savings to finance their gambling, damage personal relationships (especially with a spouse and family), and have troubles at work.
 People with a gambling disorder often feel guilt or shame and may experience such withdrawal symptoms as restlessness and irritability when attempting to stop gambling.

-Many people may take gambling lightly, not realizing that it may be addictive in many of the same ways as drugs are.
-Gambling problems can be very harmful to affected individuals and their families.
+Many people may take gambling lightly, not realizing that it may be addictive and harmful in many of the same ways as drugs are.

 How is gambling disorder diagnosed?